joola/joola/docs/project-and-community/contributing/Contributing.md

 [HOME](Home) > [PROJECT & COMMUNITY](project-and-community) > **CONTRIBUTING**

-joola.io is open source software - we welcome contributors!
+joola is open source software - we welcome contributors!
 Some things you might like to help out with:

 * Documentation
 * New features